-35,000 visitors to our online youth wellness programming and resources
+30,000 visitors to our online youth wellness programming and resources

-17 in-person partnered parent education events
+17 in-person partnered community education events, including:

 “Digital Safety and Screentime Management” with Adams Middle School PTA